jtreeves/budget-backend/README.md

-# Template for the Backend of a MERN App
+# Kaleidoscope Backend

 This repository features:
 - Mongoose for database storage
 - Passport for password authentication
-- An initial model for the app's users
+- A model for the app's users
-- Initial routes for GET and POST functionality with the users model
+- A model for the users' budgets
+- Routes for full CRUD functionality for both models